pmean/classes/clinical-research-methodology/modules/5510-04-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module04
+title: "MEDB 5510, Clinical Research Methods, Module04, Objectives
 ---

-#### Module04, Randomized trials, Learning objectives
+### Randomized trials

+In this module, you will learn how to

-+ To define what a randomized study is and explain its advantages and disadvantages.
++ define what a randomized study is and explain its advantages and disadvantages.

-+ To describe how blinding, concealed allocation, and intention to treat analysis can improve the persuasiveness of a randomized trial.
++ describe how blinding, concealed allocation, and intention to treat analysis can improve the persuasiveness of a randomized trial.